FStiffler/Datascience-Toolkits/Reports/report2.md

 ```

 The packages were installed smoothly.
 And because they were now available in the new environment, we could simply run the python file with `python3 mnist_convnet.py`.
 No errors were raised.
+The required packages were also added to the README file in the root folder under the section *Requirements*.